 Coursework: Students will learn the fundamentals of engineering in this class and will learn how to properly draft 2-D and 3-D objects.
 Measurement, working with fractions and decimals, and learning about different forms of drafting geometry are major points in this class.
 Students will gain an understanding and experience in using the 3-D drafting software, SolidWorks.
 Along with drafting software, students may have time to use a 3D Printer for creating a few prototypes and finished models.
-Students who do extremely well in this course may be eligible to gain an industry-recognized certification in SolidWorks.
-There would be a cost for the certification exam

-Engineering 1-C: Introduction to Civil Engineering - One Trimester - .5 credit Prerequisite: None
+Engineering 1C: Introduction to Civil Engineering - One Trimester - .5 Credit (Prerequisite: None)

 Coursework: Students will learn the fundamentals of civil engineering in this class and will learn how to properly draft 2-D and 3-D objects using 2D and 3D software.
 Measurement, working with fractions and decimals, and learning about different forms of drafting geometry are major points in this class.
-Students will learn about the basics in house/building design, mapping using GIS (Global Information Systems) Software, and about key terminology used in the civil engineering field.
+Students will learn about the basics in house / building design, mapping using GIS (Global Information Systems) Software, and about key terminology used in the civil engineering field.

-Engineering 2: Investigating Engineering - One Trimester - .5 credit
+Engineering 2: Investigating Engineering - One Trimester - .5 Credit (Prerequisite: An 80% or better in Engineering 1C or Engineering 1P AND an 80% or better in Woodworking 1 OR the permission of the instructor.)

-Prerequisite: An 80% or better in Engineering 1-C or Engineering 1-P: AND an 80% or better in Woodworking 1 OR the permission of the instructor.
+Class Note: This is a fast-paced class that should only be taken if a student is highly interested in engineering as a career, is highly motivated, and is consistently on-task.

-Class Note: This is a fast-paced class that should only be taken if a student is highly motivated and is consistently on-task.
 Coursework: Students who take this class are interested in the field of engineering.
 They will develop and complete a project (or multiple projects), in either a Civil Engineering or Production Engineering Area.
 Students will use everything that they learned from Engineering 1 to create the finished project.

-Civil Engineering - Students will choose to create something related to structures, buildings, or GIS systems.
+- Civil Engineering Students will choose to create something related to structures, buildings, or GIS systems.
 They will be responsible for including necessary items, such as egresses, in their designs.
-They will be responsible for researching proper methods.
-Production Engineering -- Students will gain an in-depth knowledge of creating a product using automated technologies.
+They will be responsible for researching proper methods. - Production Engineering -- Students will gain an in-depth knowledge of creating a product using automated technologies.
 With this, they may learn how an assembly line works, along with how to set up jigs, fixtures, and other helping devices.
 Students would then analyze their assembly line and will troubleshoot on how to make it more efficient in both time and material.
 Students may face other challenges, such as hardware-less joints, CNC Programming, and the execution of a plan into a final product.
 Students who do extremely well in this course may be eligible to gain an industry-recognized certification in SolidWorks.
-There would be a cost for the certification exam
+There would be a cost for the certification exam.